singhbishtabhishek/Image-Captioning/README.md

 # Dataset overview

-You can get all the files from the given drive link https://drive.google.com/drive/folders/1IbiGxagQwv4EwFAqAV2IVRjgStSp1cOV?usp=drive_link
+You can get all the files from the given drive link:

+https://drive.google.com/drive/folders/1IbiGxagQwv4EwFAqAV2IVRjgStSp1cOV?usp=drive_link

 📂**Flicker8k_Dataset**